 Or a whole lot at once.

-I’m not writing about standard travel insurance that protects you in medical situations, for lost items or cancelled flights.
+I'm not writing about standard travel insurance that protects you in medical situations, for lost items or cancelled flights.
 I never travel without such coverage.
 Read Going Alone?
 Travel Insurance is a Must.

 I'm writing about various kinds of insurance that I'm offered to protect my travel investment from a change of plan or from me doing something stupid.
 Here are some of the travel insurance upsells I've experienced recently include…

 - When I picked up my rental car they tried to sell me insurance in case I lost my key or needed roadside assistance.
 The rate was $6/day or $90.
 There are ways to save the $90 and still be covered.